Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Louisiana Tech has combined with its opponents to put up more than 57 points in six of nine games this season.
+- Louisiana Tech and its opponents have combined to put up more than 57 points in six of nine games this season.

+- Charlotte's games have gone over 57 points in four of nine chances this season.

-- The two teams combine to average 52.9 points per game, 4.1 less than the total in this contest.
+- The two teams combine to average 52.9 points per game, 4.1 less than the over/under in this contest.

-- This contest's total is 6.0 points under the 63 these two squads combine to give up per game in 2021.
+- The 63 points per game these two squads have allowed to opponents this season are 6.0 more than the 57 over/under in this contest.

-- The Bulldogs and their opponents have scored an average of 58.5 points per game in 2021, 1.5 more than Saturday's total.
+- Bulldogs games this season feature an average total of 58.5 points, a number 1.5 points higher than Saturday's over/under.

-- In 2021, games involving the 49ers have averaged a total of 59.4 points, 2.4 more than the set total in this contest.
+- In 2021, games involving the 49ers have averaged a total of 59.4 points, 2.4 more than the set over/under in this contest.

 Louisiana Tech Stats and Trends

-- The Bulldogs have yet to cover the spread this season when favored by 6.5 points or more in three chances.
+- This season, the Bulldogs are winless against the spread when entering a game as a favorite of 6.5 points or more (in three chances).

-- Louisiana Tech's games this year have gone over the point total six times in nine opportunities (66.7%).
+- Louisiana Tech's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

-- The Bulldogs rack up 27.1 points per game, comparable to the 29.0 per matchup the 49ers allow.
+- The Bulldogs average 27.1 points per game, comparable to the 29.0 per contest the 49ers surrender.

-- Louisiana Tech is 2-2 against the spread and 1-3 overall this season when the team puts up more than 29.0 points.
+- When Louisiana Tech puts up more than 29.0 points, it is 2-2 against the spread and 1-3 overall.

-- Louisiana Tech is 2-0 against the spread and 0-2 overall when the team amasses more than 449.9 yards.
+- In games that Louisiana Tech totals over 449.9 yards, the team is 2-0 against the spread and 0-2 overall.

-- This year, the Bulldogs have turned the ball over 14 times, three more than the 49ers' takeaways (11).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.